mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.2/quick-start-guide/index.md

 [<img src="/services/prometheus/0.1.0-2.3.2/img/am_dashboard.png" alt="AlertManager Dashboard"/>](/services/prometheus/0.1.0-2.3.2/img/am_dashboard.png)

-### AlertManager with Webhook
+### Alertmanager with Webhook
-The default configuration for AlertManager (these configs can be changed) in the framework is configured with a webhook receiver:
+The default configuration for Alertmanager (these configurations can be changed) in the framework is configured with a Webhook receiver:

 ```
 route: